krishbhagirath/partner-system/README.md

-# McMaster LabPartner Platform
+# LabPartner Platform

-A web app scaffold for matching McMaster students for labs and tutorials.
+A web app for matching students for labs and tutorials.

 ## Tech